Your Causal Self-Attentive Recommender Hosts a Lonely Neighborhood

-Table \ref{tab:HF} shows the evaluation results of the above models and the relative improvement of the best AR models to the best AE model which are in bold.
-The better of \{AE, AR\} for each model choice is underlined; According to table \ref{tab:HF}, (1) AR continues to outperform AE on average by 16.21\%, 14.37\%, 15.30\% for ALBERT Llama and Transformer-XL; The best AR model outperforms the best AE model by 16.00\%.
+Table \ref{tab:HF} shows the evaluation results of the above models and the relative improvement of the best AR models over AE models in bold.
+The better of \{AE, AR\} for each model choice is underlined.
+According to table \ref{tab:HF}, (1) AR continues to outperform AE on average by 16.21\%, 14.37\%, 15.30\% for ALBERT Llama and Transformer-XL; The best AR model outperforms the best AE model by 16.00\%.
 (2) AR performs extra well on sparse datasets.
 For instance, AR on average leads AE by 35.80\%, 21.63\% for Beauty and Sports which are top-2 sparsest datasets, and by 14.42\%, 17.67\% for Video and ML-1M which are bottom-2 sparsest.
-AR only loses to AE on Yelp due to its specific data distribution.
+AR only loses to AE on Yelp due to its intrinsic long-term visiting effects of local businesses.
 (3) AR continues to show superior ranking ability than AE.
-This is because AR outperforms AE by 12.46\% for Recall and by 18.12\% for NDCG.
+This is shown by the fact that AR outperforms AE by 12.46\% for Recall and by a higher value of 18.12\% for NDCG.

-In summary, AR continues to show superior performance than AE on HuggingFace NLP models, this is consistent with our conclusions from section \ref{sec:PRE} and section \ref{sec:SAR}; AR's performance gain is more significant on sparse datasets and it shows better ranking ability than AE by having more improved NDCG than Recall.
+In summary, AR continues to show superior performance than AE on advanced HuggingFace NLP models, this is consistent with our conclusions from \Cref{sec: exp: vanilla attn} and \Cref{sec: exp common design space}.
+AR's performance gain is more significant on sparse datasets.
+AR shows better ranking ability than AE by having a more improved NDCG than Recall.